Democrats Pushed For Robust Oversight of the $2.2 Trillion Coronavirus Aid Package. It Hasn't Happened Yet.

 Democrats lambasted Miller’s appointment, arguing argued that a Trump staffer would be unable to exercise the kind of independence the job requires.
 “To nominate a member of the President’s own staff is exactly the wrong type of person to choose for this position,” Senate Minority Leader Chuck Schumer said in a statement after Trump’s announcement.
 Since confirmations of presidential appointees now only require a simple majority in the Senate, it’s likely that Miller will be confirmed despite Democrats’ objections.
 But since he cannot be confirmed by unanimous consent, lawmakers have to physically be in Washington for that to happen — and they are not expected to return until May 4th at the earliest.

 The final component of the oversight framework, the Congressional commission, is also incomplete.
-The bill mandates that the top four leaders in Congress —Schumer, Senate Majority Leader Mitch McConnell, House Speaker Nancy Pelosi and House Minority Leader Kevin McCarthy — each select a member for the panel.
+The bill mandates that the top four leaders in Congress —Schumer, Pelosi, Senate Majority Leader Mitch McConnell, and House Minority Leader Kevin McCarthy — each select a member for the panel.
 The fifth member will chair the committee and be jointly selected by Pelosi and McConnell.

 Schumer has appointed Bharat Ramamurti, who previously worked for Elizabeth Warren as an economic adviser, on the panel.
-On Friday, McCarthy announced he had selected Rep. French Hill, and McConnell Pennsylvania Sen. Pat Toomey.
-But Pelosi has still not named her pick, and the chair has not been selected, so the panel can’t fully function.
-Pelosi told reporters in her weekly press conference on Thursday that her announcement could be imminent, and that she and McConnell had agreed to submit names to each other for their joint pick.
+On Friday, McCarthy announced he had selected Rep. French Hill, McConnell announced he had chosen Pennsylvania Sen. Pat Toomey, and Pelosi selected Florida Rep. Donna Shalala.
+But as of Friday evening, the chair has not been selected, so the panel can’t fully function.
+Pelosi told reporters in her weekly press conference on Thursday that she and McConnell had agreed to submit names to each other for their joint pick.

 There are signs that additional oversight of the massive relief package not set up expressly in the law is also moving forward.
 Pelosi has appointed House Majority Whip Jim Clyburn to lead the House Select Committee on the coronavirus crisis, which she says will be a bipartisan committee dedicated to oversight of all of the funds.
 And McConnell announced Friday that Idaho Senator Mike Crapo will lead the Senate’s efforts.